vicramon/ember-tutorial/chapters/the-ember-object.md

   sayUncle: -> alert("uncle")
 ```

-Then call the class method on the object itself:
+Then call the class method on the object definition itself:

 ```coffee
 App.Human.uncle()
 ```

-Ember Objects provide us with the ability to write very object-oriented javascript.
+Ember Objects provide us with the ability to write object-oriented javascript.
 This is one of Ember's best features.